Note

 colors = [color_dict[c] for c in m.agents.condition]

-nx.draw_circular(m.env.graph, node_color=colors,
+nx.draw_circular(m.network.graph, node_color=colors,

 node_size=50, ax=ax2)